Pythonity/icon-font-to-png/README.md

                            is used as a prefix)
-      --keep-prefix        do not remove common icon prefix --list               list available icon names and exit --size SIZE          icon size in pixels (default: 16)
+      --keep-prefix        do not remove common icon prefix --list               list available icon names and exit --scale SCALE        scale (a scaling factor between 0 and 1, or "auto" for automatic scaling, default: 1)
+      --size SIZE          icon size in pixels (default: 16)